Irritable bowel syndrome: Stress

-Publications suggesting the role of the brain–gut axis appeared in the 1990s and childhood physical and psychological abuse is often associated with the development of IBS.
+The role of the brain–gut axis in IBS has been suggested since the 1990s and childhood physical and psychological abuse is often associated with the development of IBS.
 It is believed that psychological stress may trigger IBS in predisposed individuals.

 Given the high levels of anxiety experienced by people with IBS and the overlap with conditions such as fibromyalgia and chronic fatigue syndrome, a potential explanation for IBS involves a disruption of the stress system.
 The stress response in the body involves the hypothalamic–pituitary–adrenal axis (HPA) and the sympathetic nervous system, both of which have been shown to operate abnormally in people with IBS.
 Psychiatric illness or anxiety precedes IBS symptoms in two-thirds of people with IBS, and psychological traits predispose previously healthy people to developing IBS after gastroenteritis.
+Individuals with IBS also report high rates of sleep disturbances such as trouble falling asleep and frequent arousal throughout the night.

-Post-infectious
+Gastroenteritis

 Approximately 10 percent of IBS cases are triggered by an acute gastroenteritis infection.
 The CdtB toxin is produced by bacteria causing gastroenteritis and the host may develop an autoimmunity when host antibodies to CdtB cross-react with vinculin.
 Genetic defects relating to the innate immune system and epithelial barrier as well as high stress and anxiety levels appear to increase the risk of developing post-infectious IBS.
 Post-infectious IBS usually manifests itself as the diarrhea-predominant subtype.
 Evidence has demonstrated that the release of high levels of proinflammatory cytokines during acute enteric infection causes increased gut permeability leading to translocation of the commensal bacteria across the epithelial barrier; this in turn can result in significant damage to local tissues, which can develop into chronic gut abnormalities in sensitive individuals.
 However, increased gut permeability is strongly associated with IBS regardless of whether IBS was initiated by an infection or not.
 A link between small intestinal bacterial overgrowth and tropical sprue has been proposed to be involved as a cause of post-infectious IBS.